ZhenyingZhu/StudyNotes/AIAndData.md

 How to prevent AI doing things wrong?
 Need feedback loop.

+Need to be mindful when asking AI to fix an issue.
+Need to explicitly call out don't revert changes actually are the goals.

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.